 Ngoli has a part-completed mother and baby ward.
 Mothers currently have nowhere to rest after giving birth and consequently have to return home a few short hours after giving birth.

-The project was started by another funder and completing the mother and baby ward will have a significant health impact on the community.
+The project was started by DAPP and we are working with them to complete the facility.
+This will have a significant health impact on the community.

 There are more than 500 pregnancies a year in the local community - ZMCP are working to complete this part-built mother and baby ward.